yashrajmote/lua_resume_uploader/README.md

 4. Make sure Chrome is the active browser

 ### Resume Not Found?
-1. Check the company name extraction with `Cmd+Shift+T`
+1. Enable debug mode with `Cmd+Shift+D` to see detailed logs
 2. Ensure your resume filename matches the sanitized company name
 3. Check the resume folder path in the script

 ### File Picker Not Detected?
 1. Make sure you're using Chrome
-2. Try the manual trigger: `Cmd+Shift+R`
+2. Check if the file picker title matches the patterns
-3. Check if the file picker title matches the patterns
+3. Enable debug mode to see what's being detected

 ## 📝 Supported Job Sites